LLNL/sundials/doc/shared/sunlinsol/SUNLinSol_API.rst

     :ref:`Parallel <NVectors.NVParallel>`, :ref:`*hypre* <NVectors.ParHyp>`,
     :ref:`PETSc <NVectors.NVPETSc>`, or user-supplied

+  * :c:type:`sunscalartype`: all real-valued scalars in a precision that is supported by the externally-linked SuiteSparse library.

 * :ref:`Magma Dense <SUNLinSol.MagmaDense>`

   * ``SUNMatrix``: :ref:`Magma Dense <SUNMatrix.MagmaDense>` or user-supplied

   * ``N_Vector``: :ref:`HIP <NVectors.HIP>`, :ref:`RAJA <NVectors.RAJA>`, or user-supplied

+  * :c:type:`sunscalartype`: all real-valued scalars in a precision that is supported by the externally-linked SuiteSparse library.

 * :ref:`OneMKL Dense <SUNLinSol.OneMklDense>`